For decisions made between 1 August 2017 and 31 January 2018

 - Cases remitted or returned from a court for us to reconsider.

-- Cases remitted to the Department of Immigration and Border Protection and which have again been refused, resulting in the applicant making a further application for review.
+- Cases remitted to the Department of Immigration and Border Protection or the Department of Home Affairs and which have again been refused, resulting in the applicant making a further application for review.

 - Close family visitor refusal cases in accordance with regulation 4.23 of the Migration Regulations 1994.